 Along with mailboxes, trash cans and newspaper boxes, donations bins are a fixture on many neighborhood street corners.
 As New Year’s resolutions for clean closets are made, nearby residents teeter over to them with overflowing boxes of old outfits.
 Because of their prevalence, an enormous amount of apparel is re-used or donated to those in need.
 It seems impossible to find fault with their existence but a bizarre string of accidental deaths in the past few months have drawn attention to the boxes.
-On a number of occasions, homeless residents attempted to retrieve clothing from the interior of the large bins, resulting in accidental falls or slips.
+On a number of occasions, homeless residents attempted to retrieve clothing from the interior of the large bins, resulting in accidental falls or slips or Donation Bin Deaths.
 The individuals then became trapped within the containers and were unable to be revived by paramedics.

 Although fewer than 10 Canadians are reported to have perished in the bins, experts are puzzled at the recent incidents after decades of stellar safety.
 The situation prompted such a strong public outcry in West Vancouver that all donation boxes were closed.
 Several recent victims were homeless and friends say they were likely trying to access warm clothing on the frigid nights.
 Temperatures have dropped across the country with wind and snow reported after relatively mild autumn.
 Much like a mailbox, the containers have a large slot for depositing parcels.
 A metal flap is in place to prevent theft and animal intrusion.
 Because the design has remained stagnant for many years, several operators and manufacturers are now investigating ways to curb any danger.